thecroydonproject/eaglesdatabaseuploadservice/README.md

 # what is it?

-simple programme that reads json data from a file *testfile.txt) and uploads it into a postgres db. the database is runnin on a Vagrant machine which have to be started first.  vagrant up builds the db vm.  boostrap.sh provisions the vm and creates db and user called cpfc in the public schema.
+simple programme that reads json data from datasourcefolder and uploads it into a postgres db. the database is runnin on a Vagrant machine which have to be started first.  vagrant up builds the db vm.  boostrap.sh provisions the vm and creates db and user called cpfc in the public schema.

 # Progame logic

-1) read from file and map json to map
+1) read all files in datasource dir

+2) read the content of each file into []byte

+3) unmarshall []byte into json

 2) create postgres db table

-3) upload
+3) upload content of jsonfile